 For more information see How the Test Is Scored.

-- Will I see my scores at the test center when I take the computer-based GRE revised General Test?
+- Will I see my scores at the test center when I take the computer-delivered test?

 Your official scores will be available in your My GRE Account and sent to your score recipients approximately 10–15 days after your test date.